Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical 2.md

 Noam instructed us to show the battery status for ten seconds once the button is pressed as well as this changing the light level.

 To achieve this:
-1. We first needed to calibrate what we recievd from the Multichanel ADC so taking the 5 bit number divide by 1024 and scale by a value which we need to calculate. we calculate this dy draining the battery and sequentially comparing the actual voltage measured by a voltmeter to the Multichannel ADC value using printf and serial moniter to achieve this.
+1. We first needed to calibrate what we recievd from the Multichanel ADC so taking the 5 bit number divide by 1024 and scale by some value.
+We calculate this value dy draining the battery and sequentially comparing the actual voltage measured by a voltmeter to the Multichannel ADC value using printf and serial moniter.

 <img src="assets/calibgraph.png" alt="Alt Text" width="500" height="300">

- from the graph we see the trend is linear (this was a relief) with a scaling constant of 10.28 which once implemented to the code gave accurate voltage feedback
+ from the graph we see the trend is linear (this was a relief) with a scaling constant of 10.28 which once implemented to the code gave accurate voltage values.

  2. To implement the status upon button press, add a counter variable: batcount which increases each loop and resets to zero if the button is pressed